 Cramming in too much puts you at risk for not looking your best.
 Lynn recommends limiting auditions to two per day.
 "Once we lined up three in a row, which was overkill," she says.
 "They'd come out of one audition, change their number and run into the next.
 It was too much, and they were exhausted."

 Audition trips can be expensive, but finding ways to minimize costs might allow you to make multiple trips.
 Talk with fellow classmates to see who's interested in the same auditions you are, says Katie van der Mars, conservatory director of Nebraska Ballet Theatre & School.
 "The nearest location for us is Chicago, an eight-hour drive away.
 It's a trek, so our most serious students coordinate with each other to pick one weekend when someone's mom can drive, and they all go together."
 (Price-comparison websites like Wanderu can help you find an affordable bus or train when driving isn't an option.)

 If hotels are too pricey, consider booking through Airbnb or staying with someone you know in the area.
 Dick, for example, was able to make several audition trips possible by staying overnight with relatives.

 When Traveling Isn't Feasible…

-If attending your dream school's audition in person is too logistically difficult, video submissions are always an option (see sidebar).
+If attending your dream school's audition in person is too logistically difficult, video submissions are always an option (click here for some helpful guidelines).
 Ochoa says she gives videos equal consideration, but students should follow the school's guidelines precisely.
 "That shows us something about their work ethic and personality," she says.
 If you have any uncertainties about what a particular school requires or prefers, call its administrator and ask.